 Jubilee has for the past decade been the preeminent civil society watchdog of Australia's export credit agency: formally EFIC, now called Export Finance Australia (EFA).
 We continue to lead the push to make EFA adopt more appropriate social and environmental policies in its financial support of Australian corporations operating overseas.

 Starting in 2013, Jubilee started to directly address the impact that Australian companies were having on communities in the Asia Pacific region.
-Through research and targeted advocacy, we look at the negative impacts that our corporations are having on human rights, the environment and on climate change in the region.
+Through research and targeted advocacy, we look at the impacts that our corporations are having on human rights, the environment and climate change-related impacts in the region.